car-throttle/senna-sockets/README.md

 # Senna-Sockets

-> Q: How much effort is it to include "realtime" chat into your application / platform
+> Q: How much effort is it to include "realtime" chat into your application / platform?

 Answer: Really not that much!